wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

 Connections experience.
 On the mobile experience, Resources displays as its own tab.
-One the desktop and web experiences, Resources can be accessed by selecting your organization's Viva Connections icon twice form the Teams app bar.
+One the desktop and web experiences, Resources can be accessed by selecting your organization's Viva Connections icon twice from the Teams app bar.

 :::image type="icon" source="../media/story-telling-logo-white-bg.png"  :::